DanielBMarkham/Info-Ops/manuscript/chapter12.md

 This will happen to you if you doing it right.
 As your team wades into whatever world it finds itself in, as you apply the dialectic and Structured Analysis to orient yourself and get going?
 You're going to come up some new terms.
 Some things just get rather cumbersome to say over and over again and soon enough you've got a shortcut.
 Cool beans.
 Awesome possum.

 Sidebar: one of the things I've noticed as a software architect is that once I start drawing domain models, I keep wanting to apply software architecture concepts to them.
 Is this a Visitor Pattern?
 Are you using a Party Relationship here?
 These two things have a many-to-many relationship.
+So these two things have a many-to-many relationship?
 Are you sure there's not some concept in the middle that joins those two up?

 There's nothing wrong with these instincts -- as long as you remember that the work takes place in people heads, not in the diagram.
 So the skills, ideas, and patterns you see in the diagram should provide new questions to use with the group to talk about their terms.
 Master Domain Models ain't database diagrams, but you don't have to throw away your skills either.
 Any skills regarding obtaining and organizing information are welcome and valuable.
 Because we're talking about information for *anything*, this book is process agnostic[^12-4]

+Using skills from other places is great, but the work is the people.
+Every time I've ever "cleaned up" a model on my own by using some sort of best practices or patterns?
+It's always created friction and waste.
+Changes that take seconds to make offline can take hours to un-frack once you're back with the group.
+Much danger here if you are not careful.

 [^12-4]: I'll have to use processes and terms from somewhere, especially as we get more detailed.
 I will concentrate on technology development, but terms, tools, and processes around technology development are just a prop so that you'll have real-world examples and working code.